 - Jude 3

-So all the teaching, sound words, doctrine, pattern, whatever you want to call it, all of it has been given to us and there is no more.
+In this passage we note that all the teaching, sound words, doctrine, pattern, whatever you want to call it, all of it has been given to us and there is no more.
 And so, in the New Testament, through various commands, examples, and teachings, we have a pattern for Christian living and practice.
-The New Testament, through Christ and His Apostles tell us that we have the entire pattern and that we must follow it in order to reproduce the Christian life and Christian practice that God wants of us in every single age.
+The New Testament, through Christ and His Apostles tells us that we have the entire pattern and that we must follow it in order to reproduce the Christian life and Christian practice that God wants of us in every single age.

 2. When Did We Start Doing This?

 Ever since the church was established and the New Testament given and circulated in the church and throughout the world there has been a constant struggle to stay true to the pattern.
 Even during their own lifetimes the Apostles were warning the church not to abandon this practice or to return to it if they had strayed.